lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 Here *gHttpbinLinks* is the global state, *grepHttpbinLinks* is a handler for update variable *\_upd\_\_hs_service_httpbin*, almost all the time it does nothing --- just returns an empty string, but when the update variable becomes not empty, it updates the global state and returns an empty string again.
-Handler *sortLinks* is parameterized by data identifier: when it's equal to *httpbin*, it reads the global state and returns it sorted, otherwise it returns an empty string.
+Notice that the original bytestring is copied with *B.copy* before its parts get collected as matches and put in the global state.
+This is an important step because the original bytestring's lifetime does not extend beyond the current request whereas the global state may last much longer!
+Sometimes copying is not necessary, for example when the bytestring gets deserialized into an object in-place.
+Handler *sortLinks* is parameterized by data identifier: when the identifier is equal to *httpbin*, it reads the global state and returns it sorted, otherwise it returns an empty string.

 **File test.conf** (*additions*)